 Annular fissures, also known as annular tears, are a degenerative deficiency of one or more layers that make up the annulus fibrosus of the intervertebral disc.

 On this page:

 Many authors prefer the term "annular fissure" over "annular tear", as the latter seems to imply acute injury 1,2.
 In the setting of severe trauma with disruption of the disc, the term "disc rupture" should be used.
 The term "annular gap" (referring to a relatively wide annular fissure) is non-standard 2.

-Most are asymptomatic, however some are painful.
+Most are asymptomatic, however, some are painful.
 The defect allows ingrowth of nerve endings and granulation tissue.
 Fissures near the dorsal root ganglion are especially likely to be painful.

-Discography (introduction of contrast into the nucleus pulposus) can help distinguish partial thickeness vs full thickness annular fissure, although the clinical relevance of this is disputed.
+Discography (introduction of contrast into the nucleus pulposus) can help distinguish partial thickness or full thickness annular fissure, although the clinical relevance of this is disputed.

 Although very common, only a minority are identified on MRI.